Koha-Community/kohadocs/en/source/02_administration.rst

 -  Don't limit

 -  Searching the OPAC will show results from all libraries

 -  If you're a one branch system, choose 'Don't limit'

 -  Limit

 -  Patrons will still be able to search other libraries via the Advanced search page - but will be limited to searches for their library only from the basic search box

-   -  `opacuserlogin <#opacuserlogin>`__ needs to be set to 'allow'
+-  :ref:`opacuserlogin` needs to be set to 'allow'

-`Privacy <#opacprivacyprefs>`__
+.. _privacy-label:

+Privacy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`AllowPatronToSetCheckoutsVisibilityForGuarantor <#AllowPatronToSetCheckoutsVisibilityForGuarantor>`__
+.. _allowpatrontosetcheckoutsvisibilityforguarantor-label:

+AllowPatronToSetCheckoutsVisibilityForGuarantor
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: Don't allow